coronensis/tort/README.md

 Non-preemptible tasks or mixed scheduling can be simulated.

 - Interrupts have higher priority than any task.
-Interrupts on the ATmega328P also have different priorities but they are not considered.
+Interrupts on the ATmega328P have different priorities but they are not considered.
 Interrupt nesting is not supported

 - Interrupts do **context saving**.
 So you can do (almost) anything you could do